Do Snakebite Kits Work? The Evidence Says No

 Modern snakebite first-aid is not dramatic.
 It does not involve cutting, suctioning, or improvised heroics.

-• Keeping the patient calm
+• Keeping the patient calm and limiting movement

-• Gently cleaning and bandaging the wound
+• Gently cleaning and dressing the wound

-• Immobilizing the affected limb
+• Immobilizing the affected limb as straight as possible

 • Arranging prompt transport to an emergency department